IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 The device accepts all standard power ranges.
 ![Power range](/images/PowerRating.png)

-**Note:** To turn on the device, you must turn on the Mains switch by the power plug.
+**Note:** To turn on the device, you must turn on the Mains Switch by the power plug.

 ![Mains Switch](/images/MDMSPowerOnOff.png)